 What is a packable backpack?

 A packable backpack is one made from ultra-lightweight fabric that you can compress down to a small size when not in use.
 Packable backpacks sometimes come with their own pouch that they pack into.
-Because of their compact size, you can travel with a packable backpack in your luggage and only unfold it when needed.
+Because of their compact size, you can travel with a packable backpack in your luggage and only unfold it when needed, making them a great daypack for travel.

 What is a daypack vs backpack?

-A daypack is basically a backpack that’s designed for day trips as opposed to longer hikes.
+A daypack is basically a backpack that’s designed for travellers on day trips as opposed to longer hikes.
 As a result, daypacks are smaller and lighter and fit fewer items than their larger counterparts.

 What is the lightest backpack?